hashkat/hashkat/docs/input.md

   10
 ```

-The *unfollow_tweet_rate* is an integer by which, if the number of tweets by an agent exceeds this value, will cause this agent to randomly lose one of its followers.
+The *unfollow_tweet_rate* is a value by which, if the number of tweets by an agent exceeds this value, will cause this agent to randomly lose one of its followers.

 #### Use Hashtag Probability